danweiner/learning-p5-js/README.md

 2. Program the invaders
 3. Program the scoring system

-Editor's note - this may be a completely inappropriate project depending on the coder's skill level.
+(Editor's note - this may be a completely inappropriate project depending on the coder's skill level.
 The philosophy of deliberate practice dictates that learning is best done through exercises that are challenging, but not too challenging.
 I have found it very hard to find that proper balance in learning to code.
-Either projects are too easy, or I start out on a project, only to hit a wall because I don't have the skills to continue, and don't have the network to ask for assistajce.
-I'd love to find a way to bridge this gap and figure out difficulty appropriate projects.
+Either projects are too easy, or they're too difficult (and I don't have the network to ask for assistance when I hit a wall).
+I'd love to find a way to bridge this gap and figure out difficulty appropriate projects.)

 Back to Space Invaders...